clubdeck/clubdeck.github.io/index.md

 # Super powers for content creators on Clubhouse 🦸💪🚀

-With Clubdeck, you can do pretty much the same things you would do on the smarthpone apps, with additional key features and a totally different user experience, especially if you are a content creator:
+With Clubdeck, you can do pretty much the same things you would do on the smartphone apps, with additional key features and a totally different user experience, especially if you are a content creator:
 * Use a professional microphone or sound card to maximise audio quality.
 You can even reroute audio through software like Loopback or Blackhole!
 Possibilities are endless.
 * Play custom sounds and jingles, from local files or directly from YouTube.
 * Record a Clubhouse room, restream it to 30+ social networks, transcribe it in real-time.